Hermetic Word Frequency Counter Advanced Version Creation of an Excel File

 After specification of the folder and an output file, clicking on that button displays this:

-This function will count either (a) all words in the files in the specified folder (and optionally in all subfolders) or (b) all count-only words/phrases (if specified).
-When all words are to be counted (not just specified words/phrases) then what is considered to be a countable word should be specified in the 'Settings' window in the usual way (e.g., at right).
+This function will count either (a) all words/phrases in the files in the specified folder (and optionally in all subfolders) or (b) all count-only words/phrases (if specified).
+When all words are to be counted (not just specified words/phrases) then what is considered to be a countable word should be specified in the 'Settings' window in the usual way (e.g., below).

 Suppose on startup we have chosen to load the supplied words-to-ignore file, and that we have all the HTML files making up the section on this website on Spin Models in a folder \spin_models.
 In the software we set the folder to this, specify an output file and (using the default settings in the 'Settings' window), click on the button above, select 'One table, alphabetical order', and don't check the 'Leave cell blank ...' checkbox.
 After clicking on 'Create Excel file' the program starts to count the words (check 'Don't display words as found' if you don't wish to see the words as they are found).
 After the program reports that the output file was created successfully then we can can run Excel and open the file.
 Make sure to select 'Text Files' (not 'All Excel Files') then locate the output file in Windows Explorer and click on the output file.
-Excel then displays this panel:
+Excel then displays this panel (the process is very similar in Libre Office Calc):

 Important: If 'File origin:' is not showing 'Windows (ANSI)' then select this.
 No need to click on 'Next', you can just click on 'Finish'.